<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">http://zappysys.com/blog/?p=195</guid>

-<description><![CDATA[<p>Introduction In our previous article we saw how to call REST API or SOAP Web Service in SSIS.
-In this article we will only focus how to perform HTTP POST in SSIS using RESTful approach.
-HTTP Protocol supports many methods also referred as verb (e.g. GET, PUT, POST, HEAD, DELETE).
-Based on this verb, target [&#8230;]</p>
+<description><![CDATA[<p>Introduction In our previous article, we saw how to call a REST API or a SOAP Web Service in SSIS.
+In this article, we will focus only on how to perform an HTTP POST in SSIS using a RESTful approach.
+HTTP Protocol supports many methods, also referred to as verbs (e.g. GET, PUT, POST, HEAD, DELETE). [&#8230;]</p>

 <p>The post <a href="https://zappysys.com/blog/http-post-in-ssis-send-data-to-web-api-url-json-xml/">HTTP POST in SSIS &#8211; Send data to Web API url</a> appeared first on <a href="https://zappysys.com/blog">ZappySys Blog</a>.</p>